TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

     * Simply sounds cooler
     * Contains 5 slots, like the 1.12 UI
     * Recipe requires 3 metal blocks and 4 seared bricks
+* Renaming tools moved to the vanilla anvil.
+We are considering a different block that works with tool visuals later

 **Improved Crafting Station**